BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 The readonly modifier does not affect the schematics runtime behavior, only it's type inference.

 > is-ts is intended to have terms and naming conventions that would be familiar to typescript developers.
-I've re-used a lot of names from utility types, where functionality is applicable.
+I've re-used a lot of names from utility types where functionality applies.

-> Many terms are only available when composing specific types, such as string specific or number specific terms, but the readonly is available generally everywhere.
+> Many terms are only available when composing specific types, such as string specific terms or number specific terms, but the readonly modifier is available generally everywhere.

 > In the first example, you can see that we've declared both properties on the Todo shape as readonly, either as a prefix or suffix, functionally they do the same thing.

 > In the second example, instead of defining each individual term as readonly, we've made the entire shape readonly.
 Functionally this does the same thing as the first example, I'm just showcasing the intuitive and composable nature of the terms.

-# Optional / Partial
+# Optional Modifier

 Writing an optional todo:
 ```ts